skylantix/Website/src/content/blog/_index.md

 We're working on content about self-hosting, infrastructure management, and escaping big tech.
 Check back soon for updates.

-In the meantime, feel free to [reach out](/contact/) with any questions about our hosting services.
+In the meantime, feel free to [reach out](/contact/) with any questions about our collective microcloud.